ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 GraphQL links the client to the server via the name of the method you aim to call (here, `books` highlighted in yellow).
 Once the request has been received, the server will check if it exists in the schema under the `Query` type and if it has the correct parameters and return type (here, no parameter, but a list of `Books` in output).

-Then, the server searches in the _resolver_ the associate function under the `Query` field (only if the request is valid).
-Finally, the resolver returns the data and reorders it to match exactly the fields of the query, in the requested order (in our example, the resolver directly returns `bookData`, the book’s list in JSON format).
+The server then searches in the _resolver_ for the associate function under the `Query` field, but only if the request is valid.
+Finally, the resolver returns the data and reorders it to match exactly the fields of the query in the requested order.
+In our example, the resolver directly returns `bookData`, the book’s list in JSON format.

 # Interface